Medicare Tax Rate 2023

 Medicare taxes are automatically deducted from your paycheck and apply to all earnings, bonuses, and tips.
 Medicare taxes are collected from all employees regardless of age, even those who are collecting Social Security benefits.

 If you receive a paper check, you should also receive a pay stub that itemizes your deductions including your Medicare taxes.
-If your paycheck is directly deposited into your bank account, you should also receive a statement with your itemized deductions and withholdings.
+If your paycheck is directly deposited into your bank account, you should also receive a statement with your itemized deductions and Medicare withholdings for 2023.

 Does Everyone Pay Medicare Tax?